 Mid-Game (1 or 2 Towers Have Fallen): You should be warding with Bulwark of the Mountain frequently, and roaming with your carry if you already knock bot lane's tower down.
 You should also be buying Vision Wards alongside them.
 If you're losing / lost lane, only roam to ward and do it quickly.
 A slow Cho'Gath is easy to take down in groups.
 Try to stay with your carries as often as possible and Feast when appropriate.
 By now you should be relatively tanky and can start being a factor in skirmishes / teamfights.

 Late-game (First Inhibitor is Destroyed): By now you're the only one on the team with an item slot dedicated to wards, so KEEP WARDING.
 Remember that Rupture grants vision of the area it's about to hit; use this to check un-warded bushes safely.
 With your item build, Supp'Gath is more apt to protect carries, rather than focus on eliminating theirs.
 Activate your shields and make sure that YOU take the brunt of the damage.
 Although you may die, should your team pull out on top, it will mean a free baron nashor , inhibitor, or even the game.

 That just about does it for my Cho'Gath guide!
 If you decided to read the entire thing, hats off to you, I hope you enjoyed the past hour.

-I will continue to update this guide throughout Season 5, always making sure that you all know how Cho'Gath can be played.
-Please give me any kind of constructive criticism for my guide; it's much appreciated.
+I will continue to update this guide as I see fit; please give me any kind of constructive criticism for my guide; it's much appreciated.